britram/rains-prototype/draft-trammell-rains-protocol.md

 authority.
 As this could be used for denial-of-service-attacks, a server honoring Option 9 SHOULD limit the rate of "freshness" queries it issues.

-\[EDITOR'S NOTE: RAINS is missing a facility for "trusted" interserver communication.
-Queries are meant to be as disjoint from their possible answers as is specified in this document, since this allows maximum flexibility in implementation in the query / but when two servers are configured to be more closely coupled to each other, the query/assertion interface really doesn't support the full expressiveness of this tight coupling.
-There are three ways that I can see do deal with this: (1) ignore it and deal, (2) try to build a set of query options to make queries more, (3) rely on heuristics and/or configuration to specify different query answering behavior for trusted servers, based on information about the connection itself.
-Leaning toward (3) now, which would go down in the "operational considerations" section]

 ### Confirmation Queries {#confirmation}

 A Query containing a current-time key is a confirmation query, used by a server